 Son is different from the Cuban salsa rhythm and son has less patterns and turns.
 Son is based on the subtle movements of the upper body, it’s a more peaceful couple dance than salsa.
 To find the right style and technique is usually more challenging in son than in salsa.
 You do not need your own partner to participate.

 In this lesson you will learn how to add show elements and movements into couple salsa and you will learn impressive bending and lifting tecniques that you see in all the greatest shows.
 This lesson is challenging and you will need to be in good condition as well as have a good knowledge of couple salsa.

-Here you will learn the usage of hands and body in a Cuban salsa and learn how to spice up your dancing more feminine.
-We try to get more elegant continuity and softness to the movement and also stronger accents to your bodys dance movements.
-At these lessons we will make different exercises and short choreographies.
-Ladies style 1 and body movement classes you don’t need previous experience at all.
-2-level you should know basics about styling because there we will create coreographies more quicker.
+Here you will learn the usage of hands and body in a Cuban salsa and learn how to spice up your dancing with more feminine movement.
+We try to get more elegance and softness to the movement and also stronger accents to your body movements.
+At these lessons we will make different exercises and short choreos.
+On beginners level Ladies style and body movement classes you don’t need previous experience at all.
+Intermediate level you should know basics about styling because choreos will be created on quicker pace.